![]() |

 Most Thelemites perform rituals of various types, often as a way of focusing the Will on a given outcome or state of consciousness deemed necessary for their work.
 Some perform only solo rituals, but many participate in private or public group rituals.
 Group rituals commonly performed include the initiations and Gnostic Mass of the O.T.O. and Crowley's Rites of Eleusis.

 Although every Thelemite must interpret the Book of the Law for himself, most consider (in accord with Crowley's interpretation) that every person has a divine True Will, and that if everyone understood and acted upon their Will, there would be harmony in the world.
 However, since we are all still in the process of discovering our own True Wills, there is often conflict.
 For many Thelemites, a practical ethic of non-interference exists, because to interfere with another's Will and freedom is most likely to be in discord with one's own True Will.
+Consequently, most Thelemites and Thelemic communities share this ethic of harmony and non-interference, avoiding the presumption that anyone can know another's True Will better than that person can know it himself.
+This promotes an environment of mutual respect and trust, and encourages each individual to discover their own path of True Will rather than relying on the direction of others.

 Remember, Thelema emphasises individualism, and the uniqueness of each person's Will.
 The word will, referring to divine will, human will, and even the will of the Devil crops up frequently in the Holy Bible, the best known example probably being in The Lord’s Prayer - Matthew Ch 6, v 10: “Your (thy) kingdom come.
 Your (thy) will be done, on earth as it is in heaven.”
 If you have the time to find more please let me know, but here are just a few of the many other occurrences of the word will to be found in the Bible: